Clinical electrocardiography and ECG interpretation

 The observant reader may have noticed that the ventricular myocardium does not possess automaticity, and this is important to note as we shall see in later chapters.

 Thus, the heart has four pacemakers (the sinoatrial node; parts of atrial myocardium; myocardium around the AV node; the His-Purkinje network).
-The reason that the sinoatrial node is the primary pacemaker is simply because it has the highest intrinsic rate of spontaneous depolarization (i.e the fastest automaticity).
+The reason that the sinoatrial node is the primary pacemaker is simply that it has the highest intrinsic rate of spontaneous depolarization (i.e the fastest automaticity).
 Heart rhythm is directed by the fastest pacemaker (i.e the structure with the highest rate of spontaneous depolarization) because that pacemaker will depolarize before the competing pacemakers and reset them before they discharge an action potential.

 Clinical aspects of automaticity

 The sinoatrial node may become dysfunctional and fail to depolarize.
 Failure to depolarize may be intermittent, or persistent for longer periods or even permanent.
-This could potentially result in cardiac arrest but it rarely does, because absence of sinoatrial impulses will allow for one of the other pacemakers to establish a heart rhythm.
+This could potentially result in cardiac arrest but it rarely does, because the absence of sinoatrial impulses will allow for one of the other pacemakers to establish a heart rhythm.
 This behavior is the reason why the other pacemakers are often referred to as latent pacemakers.
 The intrinsic rate of spontaneous depolarization in the latent pacemakers is highest in the atrial myocardium and lowest in the Purkinje fibers.
 Thus, automaticity appears to decline gradually with the distance from the sinoatrial node.
 This means that if the sinoatrial node fails to depolarize, it is most likely that a salvaging rhythm will be established by atrial myocardium.
 Should the atrial myocardium also fail, then it is most likely that the cells around the atrioventricular node will take over the rhythm.
-As a last resort there is an extensive network of Purkinje fibers, starting in the bundle of His, which can establish a rhythm.
+As a last resort, there is an extensive network of Purkinje fibers, starting in the bundle of His, which can establish a rhythm.
 This succession, from the sinoatrial node to the Purkinje fibers, is referred to as pacemaker hierarchy.
 Figure 4 displays the pacemaker hierarchy.

 It should be noted that the automaticity discussed above is normal automaticity, which only occurs in the sinoatrial node and the latent pacemakers.
 However, there is also abnormal automaticity, which can arise anywhere in the heart, including in ventricular myocardium.
 This is discussed later.